 For those wishing to stay close to home, Columbia's Department of Surgery has a strong history of research, and the Department's Division of Surgical Science is currently carrying out a broad range of research projects, including vascular biology, ischemia/reperfusion injury, organ preservation, neurodegenerative diseases, and blood coagulation.
 In addition, there are several clinical research units which provide an environment combining clinical and laboratory investigation.
 Please see the links above to learn more about specific research opportunities within the Department of Surgery.

-Affiliated with Columbia University Medical Center and New York Presbyterian Hospital and providing other potential collaborative relationships for residents is the Herbert Irving Comprehensive Cancer Center, a National Cancer Institute designated comprehensive cancer center.
+Affiliated with Columbia University Irving Medical Center and New York Presbyterian Hospital and providing other potential collaborative relationships for residents is the Herbert Irving Comprehensive Cancer Center, a National Cancer Institute designated comprehensive cancer center.
 There are more than 200 basic, translational, and clinical researchers at the HICCC in eight research programs that have won more than $95 million in peer-reviewed cancer research funding.
-Of note, the HICCC also provides essential shared resources to all investigators at CUMC, including but not limited to, biomarkers, biostatistics, biomedical informatics, confocal and specialized microscopy, clinical research, flow cytometry, database building and management, molecular cytogenics and epigenetics, molecular pathology, small animal imaging, and transgenic mouse services.
+Of note, the HICCC also provides essential shared resources to all investigators at CUIMC, including but not limited to, biomarkers, biostatistics, biomedical informatics, confocal and specialized microscopy, clinical research, flow cytometry, database building and management, molecular cytogenics and epigenetics, molecular pathology, small animal imaging, and transgenic mouse services.

-In support of resident research, the Department of Surgery has a number of internal grants available specifically for residents working on projects at Columbia University Medical Center.
+In support of resident research, the Department of Surgery has a number of internal grants available specifically for residents working on projects at Columbia University Irving Medical Center.
 Each year, between $30,000 and $50,000 in research money is awarded to Columbia surgical residents.
 There are also multiple internal grants specific to Columbia University and available to young investigators that are designed to fund small projects in preparation for application to extramural funding.
-All projects conducted by residents at CUMC are eligible for entry into a yearly Resident Research Competition where individual residents are awarded prize money for excellence in academic research.
+All projects conducted by residents at CUIMC are eligible for entry into a yearly Resident Research Competition where individual residents are awarded prize money for excellence in academic research.